hpssjellis/maker100/README.md

-# High School Robotics TinyML Machine Learning Curriculum using The Arduino PortentaH7 Pro Boards and Shields
+# Maker Robotics and Machine Learning with the Arduino Portenta and Shields

 Started Jun 23rd, 2021